eclipse-oniro-mirrors/third_party_rust_rust/rust-build/README.md

 ## Overview

 This readme briefly describes how to build our Rust toolchain.

+## Functionality
+The Rust toolchain is built based on Rust 1.72.0.
+It is used to provide capability of building ohos image.
+For detailed information about Rust 1.72.0, please refer to [Rust 1.72.0](https://blog.rust-lang.org/2023/08/24/Rust-1.72.0.html).

 ### System Requirements for Toolchain Build